kevindude6/unspecified-technical-assessment/README.md

 **Postgres** for the database.
 I think, generally, Postgres should be the first DB developers reach for.
 It is powerful, flexible, and shockingly fast.
 It is even quite good at storing document-style data with its JsonB columns.

 There is an argument to be made that postgres is _too_ much for this small application, but I decided it was worth it.
 Initial setup is not too difficult, and it future-proofs us for a long time to come.

+**Arktype** for validation both in frontend and backend.
+While Zod is industry standard, I feel that Arktype provides a much better developer experience.

+**Biome** for formatting and linting.
+I do not like ESLint, I have never had a good experience using it.
+For formatting, I generally use Prettier, but I wanted to try Biome due to its linter + formatter nature.

+This was my first time using Biome, and overall it was quite good.
+However, the official VS code extension does not work in a monorepo workspace, so I had to install an unofficial one.
+A bit annoying, but not insurmountable.